In a lot of ways, ReCore feels nostalgic. This is not just a dig against its outdated graphics.

 ReCore isn’t the prettiest game.
 It’s not a graphical powerhouse.
 You’d probably be fooled if someone tried to pass it off as an Xbox 360 game.
 I really don’t mind mediocre graphics, but I do wish that such a game would at least run smoothly.
 Sadly, ReCore struggles to run at a steady framerate, with the action noticeably stuttering when even a few enemies are on the screen.

-But I’m having enough fun right now that I’m willing to work around the long loading times and sluggish framerate.
+Sometimes I have enough fun that I’m willing to work around the long load times.
 We’ve seen so few 3D shooter/platformers in recent memory, I’m glad that ReCore — like a robotic dog trying to get rid of a nano-tick — is scratching that itch.
+But even I have my limits, and I usually hit them after staring at my third, 30 second loading screen after continuously dying during the same fight.